ibm-cloud-docs/log-analysis/export_config.md

 When the export configuration setting is enabled, you can export data in JSONL format from an {{site.data.keyword.la_full_notm}} instance.

-## Allowing users to export events
+## Allowing users to export logs
 {: #export_config_allow}

-Complete the following steps to allow users to export events from an {{site.data.keyword.la_full_notm}} instance:
+Complete the following steps to allow users to export logs from an {{site.data.keyword.la_full_notm}} instance:

 1. [Launch the {{site.data.keyword.la_full_notm}} web UI](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-launch).